-- Do you have trouble sleeping through the night because of hip pain?
+- Do you have trouble sleeping through the night because of knee pain?

-- Is your hip pain worse even after other treatments?
+- Is your knee pain worse even after other treatments?

-- Does hip pain limit or prevent you from doing everyday activities?
+- Does knee pain limit or prevent you from doing everyday activities?

-- Do you require a cane to walk due to hip pain?
+- Do you require a cane to walk due to knee pain?

-Also called hip arthroplasty, this surgery involves replacing the hip socket and end of the thigh bone (femur) with man-made implants.
-The type of implant is based on a patient's hip damage, age, weight, activity level and other lifestyle factors.
-Some patients may be eligible for partial or minimally invasive hip surgeries.
+Also called knee arthroplasty, this surgery involves replacing the ends of the thigh bone (femur) and shin bone (tibia) and the back of the kneecap (patella) with man-made implants.
+The type of implant is based on a patient's knee damage, age, weight, activity level and other lifestyle factors.
+Some patients may be eligible for a partial knee replacement.

-Most people stay in the hospital for a few days after a hip replacement.
-The day after surgery, your doctor and nurses will help you start moving and walking.
-Before going home, you'll learn exercises to strengthen the hip joint as it heals.
-Patients often have an excellent recovery.
-Most or all of your hip pain should go away in time.
+Most patients stay in the hospital for just a few days after a knee replacement.
+The day after surgery, your doctor and nurses will help you start walking on your new knee.
+Before going home, you'll learn exercises to strengthen the knee joint as it heals.
+Full recovery may take a few months to a year.

-Thanks to improved technology and advanced surgical techniques, hip replacement is now easier, safer and more effective than ever before.
+Thanks to improved technology and advanced surgical techniques, knee replacement is now easier, safer and more effective than ever before.